 Well, I was wrong.
 Totally wrong.
 In fact, in the same amount of time it takes to make a simple batch of chocolate chip cookies, I made these decadently rich bars, filled with sweet fig and tucked inside a tender whole wheat cookie.
 Both of my kids agreed they were superior to the store bought Fig Newtons they had tried at a friend's house -- they couldn't keep their mitts out of the tin I put them in.

-One night after my two little cookie monsters had three cookies apiece and were going for more, I hid the tin.
+One night after two of my little cookie monsters had three cookies apiece and were going for more, I hid the tin.
 I did such a good job tucking it out of sight that five days later I realized I totally forgot about them.
 Figuring they would be stale I opened the container and pulled one out to try.
 Amazingly these homemade fig bars were still as moist and irresistible as the first day I had baked them.

 Store bought fig bars for us?
 Never again!